 The State's HSIP is centrally administered.
-Historically, the Bureau of Highway Design has performed statewide network screening of crashes on all roadway types.
-However, due to staff attrition and the resulting loss of data analysis expertise, the NHDOT has been limited in its ability to perform this rigorous network screening and has modified its procedures accordingly.
-As a result the NHDOT now selects candidates for improvement using historical network screening results which are then corroborated with current crash data.
-While still a data-driven approach to project identification and selection, this method is more 'naive' and less rigorous than desired.
+The NHDOT selects candidates for improvement using historical network screening results which are then corroborated with recent crash data.
+While this project identification and selection method is more 'naive' and less rigorous than desired, it is nevertheless data-driven.
 The candidate locations are then disseminated to the NHDOT's safety partners via the HSIP Committee for review and comment.
 For all the candidate locations, the Committee will consider the scope and cost of the anticipated improvements in relation to the overall program funding constraints, and the improvement's expected benefit/cost ratio.
 Candidates not selected into the HSIP may be recommended for consideration via other funding programs.

-To address the NHDOT's present deficit in data analysis expertise the Bureau of Highway Design is undergoing reorganization, which includes the creation of a Safety Section tasked with administering the HSIP including the selection, evaluation, and delivery of infrastructure safety projects, and stewardship of the SHSP.
-This will enhance the NHDOT's safety capabilities by expanding upon our staff focused on this core federal program.
-The Safety Section is working with the assistance of the FHWA NH Division to regain and sustain the necessary tools and expertise for a rigorous data-driven safety program.
+To address the NHDOT's present deficit in data analysis expertise the Bureau of Highway Design has been reorganized to create a dedicated Safety Section tasked with administering the HSIP including the selection, evaluation, and delivery of infrastructure safety projects, and stewardship of the SHSP.
+This will enhance the NHDOT's safety capabilities by providing the necessary staff focused on this core federal program.
+The Safety Section continues to work with the assistance of the FHWA NH Division to regain and sustain the necessary tools and expertise for a rigorous data-driven safety program.